perturbing/hydra-tutorial/hydra-tutorial.md

 	```
 	Here the `contestationPeriod` is the time the other parties have when a checkpoint is posted on the mainchain and the head is closing.
 Practically, this means that any party has 60 seconds after that event to contest and post their latest snapshot to the mainchain.
 The hydra node will contest automatically in case of an outdated snapshot in the closing stage.

-	We post this JSON message as Alice in the new message are in postman.
+	We post this JSON message as Alice in the "new message" field in postman.
 When sent, we very via Bob that he received the message and saw the initialize transaction onchain,
 	```json
 	{
     "parties": [